SurgicalInformatics/cocin_ccp/README.md

 # this opens up .Renviron, add your token, e.g. ccp_token = 2F3xxxxxxxxxxxxE0111
 # Restart R
 ```

+### Get scripts into a new RStudio project:

+`New Project - Version Control - Git -` https://github.com/SurgicalInformatics/cocin_ccp as `Repository URL`

+(Our use your preferred way of cloning/downloading from GitHub.)

 ## Scripts: purpose and output/return